Singapore

 Duties of each group who is responsible

-Extended producer responsibility for chemicals & paints in Singapore
+Extended producer responsibility (EPR) for chemical in Singapore

 No formal EPR.
-Chemical and paint containers are managed under the Environmental Protection and Management Act and Hazardous Waste (Control of Export, Import and Transit) Regulations.What the program includes
+Chemical and paint containers are managed under the Environmental Protection and Management Act and Hazardous Waste (Control of Export, Import and Transit) Regulations.Who must register for chemical EPR in Singapore

 Generators > 2 kg/day of hazardous waste must register with NEA.EPR registration procedure in Singapore